CBIS Stock Predictions For 2019 (Buy or Sell?)

 In October 2018, Cannabis Science won a U.S. patent for compositions of cannabinol for treatment of various neurobehavioral disorders, sleep deprivation, anxiety disorders, and PTSD disorders.

-And yet, does Cannabis Science really have what it takes to reward investors over the long haul?
+And yet, despite all of these advantages, does Cannabis Science really have what it takes to reward investors over the long haul?

 Will CBIS Go Down In 2019 (Should You Sell)?